Qintarra/SQL/MySQL/01.Create-tables/README.md

 - Do not use ALTER operations
 - Don’t use cascading deletion from tables (is forbidden).
 - Please use only simple primary and foreign keys (single column/attribute).
+- Do not use IF NOT EXISTS statement.